Itsindigo/CV/README.md

 #### About

 Streamyard is a live streaming platform that enables users to broadcast to multiple social media platforms simultaneously.
 I joined the team as a Senior Software Engineer, working across a number of teams to deliver new features and improve platform reliability.

+#### Key Projects & Achievements

+- Automated Audio Transcriptions - Developed a feature that transcribes audio from live streams, enabling users to add subtitles to their broadcasts.
+We used bleeding edge LLM transformers to achieve high accuracy, experimenting across a variety of accelerated hardware options to achieve a solution that was quick, accurate, and cost effective.
+Able to transcribe 1 hour of audio in under a minute running on the GCP G2 family machine series (NVIDIA L4 GPU).

 ### Sabbatical - Feb 2023 - July 2023